MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-windows.md

 ---
-title: Roll out continuous reports for Cloud App Security using a Docker on Windows
+title: Roll out continuous reports for Defender for Cloud Apps using a Docker on Windows
-description: This article describes the process configuring automatic log upload for continuous reports in Cloud App Security using a Docker on Windows in an on-premises server. ms.date: 12/02/2020 ms.topic: how-to
+description: This article describes the process configuring automatic log upload for continuous reports in Defender for Cloud Apps using a Docker on Windows in an on-premises server. ms.date: 12/02/2020 ms.topic: how-to
 ---